Psyshadow/HCIclone/README.md

 In the slides presented to the stakeholders (which can be seen [here](https://github.com/eth-ait/hci-project-group9/blob/master/Deliverables/Idea_Presentation_stakeholders.pptx)) the different possibilities to implement the features can be seen.

 On the following picture, one example of the presented features is shown.
-Coming from the user-needs "missing basic knowledge (keywords)" and "content according to phase", we came up with the idea that somehow the current stage and interests of the platform-user can be discovered and like this, the user then receives suggestions to learn.
+With the user-needs "missing basic knowledge (keywords)" and "content according to phase" in mind, we came up with the idea that somehow the current stage and interests of the platform-user can be determined and according to these findings the user receives module suggestions for learning.

 <p align="left" width="100%">
   <img style="width:30%;align:left" src="https://github.com/eth-ait/hci-project-group9/blob/master/img/idea_presentation_image_blog.JPG?raw=true">